CERN issues two types of invoices: periodic (automatic) invoices and ad-hoc invoices or requests for external funds (RFFs):

 a) On Collaboration accounts

 Requests for funds are mainly used for Research Collaborations funded from several sources.
 The amounts due should be defined in the official documents of the collaborations (Memorandum of Understanding and/or financial plans approved in Research Review Board / Finance Review Committee).
-The justification for the invoice shall be indicated in the RFF, this can be an hyperlink to a RRB, FRC or MoU document defining the contributions expected from the invoiced entity.
+The justification for the invoice shall be indicated in the RFF, this can be a hyperlink to an RRB, FRC or MoU document defining the contributions expected from the invoiced entity.
 Other justifying documents can also be attached to the RFF document.

 It is the responsibility of the Resource Coordinator of the Collaboration to initiate the request for funds (RFFs) and to contact the debtor in case of late payment.